shrutirij/ocr-post-correction/README.md

 ## Running Experiments
 Once you have a suitable dataset (e.g., `sample_dataset` or your own dataset), you can train a model and run experiments on OCR post-correction.

-If you haven't already, use `utils/prepare_data.py` to create train, development, and test splits (see the last step [here](firstpass.md)).
+If you have your own dataset, you can use the `utils/prepare_data.py` script to create train, development, and test splits (see the last step [here](firstpass.md)).

 The steps are described below, illustrated with `sample_dataset/postcorrection`.
 If using another dataset, simply change the experiment settings to point to your dataset and run the same scripts.